heroku/heroku-builds/README.md

 As above, build output is streamed to `stderr` and an optional `--version` argument is supported.

+### Show build output

+    heroku builds -a example-app # take note of the build ID you'd want to display heroku builds:output <id> -a example-app

 ## Contributing

 Contributions to the plugin are welcome.
 Report bugs and suggestions using GitHub Issues on the repository.